9 public sector jobs for graduates

 Policy officer

-Policy graduate jobs can be wide ranging as you could decide to work for local or central government, a think tank, charity, or any number of public and private sector organisations.
+Policy graduate jobs are wide ranging as you could decide to work for local or central government, a think tank, charity, or any number of public and private sector organisations.

-Irrespective of your employer, as a policy officer your main duties will involve undertaking research, gathering and analysing the data that will aid decision-makers in developing and shaping policy to bring about change.
+Irrespective of your employer, as a policy officer your main duties will involve undertaking research and gathering and analysing data that will aid decision-makers in developing and shaping policy to bring about change.

 You'll also evaluate policy proposals and offer advice on potential outcomes - for example, in a government role, your findings could be presented to a Member of Parliament (MP).

-A degree in social policy, public administration or politics may be useful for landing a job as a policy officer in this competitive field, although this will depend on the role and the specialist area you choose to work in.
+A degree in social policy, public administration or politics may be useful for landing a job as a policy officer in this competitive field, although this depends on the role and the specialist area you choose to work in.

 Get an idea of the salary and person specifications for a policy officer.